Mark

 Take into account your age and experience level when selecting a handicap to ensure that it accurately reflects your playing ability.

-Finally, your practice habits should also be taken into account when selecting a handicap.
+Your practice habits should also be taken into account when selecting a handicap.

 If you regularly practice and work on improving your game, you may be able to play with a lower handicap than if you do not practice regularly.